Mastectomy is surgery to remove all breast tissue from a breast as a way to treat or prevent breast cancer.

 Mastectomy may be a treatment option for many types of breast cancer, including:

-- Ductal carcinoma in situ (DCIS), or noninvasive breast cancer
+- Ductal carcinoma in situ, or noninvasive breast cancer

-- Stages 1 and 2 (early-stage) breast cancer
+- Stages I and II (early-stage) breast cancer

-- Stage 3 (locally advanced) breast cancer — most often after chemotherapy to shrink the tumor
+- Stage III (locally advanced) breast cancer — after chemotherapy

 - Paget's disease of the breast

 Your doctor may recommend mastectomy instead of lumpectomy plus radiation if:

 - You have two or more tumors in separate areas of the breast.